 Your target audience is like the North Star guiding your social media marketing strategy.
 Understanding who they are is not just beneficial.
 It’s necessary.
 Without this knowledge, you’re essentially shooting...

 How AI and Automation are Changing Content Marketing

 Although it might not seem like it at first, artificial intelligence and automation are increasingly used in content marketing.
-No wonder – they can facilitate content creation, its distribution, and the analysis of a substantial amount of data.
+No wonder – they can facilitate content curation, creation, its distribution, and the analysis of a substantial amount of data.
 It all becomes possible due to technologically-advanced tools, and luckily, many of them are already within your reach.
-Here’s how solutions based on AI and automation can influence your content marketing efforts.
+Here’s how solutions based on AI marketing automation can influence your content marketing efforts.

 Automation and artificial intelligence (AI) explained